A Sequential Quadratic Programming Method for Optimization with Stochastic Objective Functions, Deterministic Inequality Constraints and Robust Subproblems: Stochastic setting

 holds.
 If so, set $\rho_{k+1}=\rho_k.$ Otherwise, set

 Therefore, we always have

 The stochastic counterpart of \eqref{eq:linesearch}, the line search acceptance criterion, is

-For constrained optimization, there are three major challenges with formulating a well defined line search procedure: \begin{itemize} \item the possibility of a series of erroneous unsuccessful steps cause $\alpha_k$ to become arbitrarily small; \item steps may satisfy \eqref{eq:s_linesearch} but, in fact (i.e., $d_k$ is a direction of increase for the complete merit function); \item the condition \eqref{eq:s_condpen} is repeatedly and indefinitely violated, which corresponds to $\rho_k$ approaching $+\infty$. \end{itemize} To handle the first two difficulties, we employ a strategy introduced by Paquette and Scheinberg \cite{paquette2020stochastic}, which we will briefly describe in the next section.
+For constrained optimization, there are three major challenges with formulating a well defined line search procedure: \begin{itemize} \item the possibility of a consecutive sequence of erroneous unsuccessful steps cause $\alpha_k$ to become arbitrarily small; \item steps may satisfy \eqref{eq:s_linesearch} but, in fact (i.e., $d_k$ is a direction of increase for the complete merit function); \item the condition \eqref{eq:s_condpen} is repeatedly and indefinitely violated, which corresponds to $\rho_k$ approaching $+\infty$. \end{itemize} To handle the first two difficulties, we employ a strategy introduced by Paquette and Scheinberg \cite{paquette2020stochastic}, which we will briefly describe in the next section.
 Next, we introduce a special sampling method on estimating $\nabla f_k$ to deal with the third difficulty.

-It is well-known that the boundedness of the penalty parameter $\rho_k$ is always implied by the boundedness of the multipliers (see, for instance, \cite{Bertsekas2016}).
-The latter is known to be equivalent to MFCQ \cite{Gauvi1977}.
-As will be shown in Lemma \ref{lem:pen_updt}, in the case where some MFCQ-like conditions hold and the current penalty parameter is sufficiently large, the increment of the penalty parameter only depends on the magnitude of $g_k$.
-Having this in mind, it will be helpful to monitor the size of $g_k$ and mitigate the risk of it being a far from mean estimate and yet too large, thus throwing off the algorithm.
-Namely, if it is larger than some term, increase the accuracy requirement and scale the appropriate parameters so that if $\|g_k\|$ grows without bound, so does the certainty that it is a correct estimate of the gradient.
+It is well-known that {the $l1$ penalty function is exact, meaning that the the set of limit points of the algorithm satisfy the MFCQ, for $\rho$ sufficiently large, the set of local minimizers of $\Psi(x;\rho)$ coincide to those of~\eqref{eq:prob}.
+This implies that in practice, optimization algorithms that check for the progress in the value of a merit function incorporating a penalty term can distinguish a favorable and unfavorable scenario regarding the asymptotic behavior of $\rho_k$, with constraint regularity yielding the favorable bounded penalty factor (see, for instance, \cite{Bertsekas2016}).
+In the stochastic case, the presence of noise implies that the corresponding guarantee of appropriate bounded terms cannot be ensured with certainty, and instead we present a, novel to this work, scheme to ensure almost sure penalty parameter boundedness.
+Specifically, if $\|g_k\|$ s larger than some term, increase the accuracy requirement and scale the appropriate parameters so that if $\|g_k\|$ grows without bound, so does the certainty that it is a correct estimate of the gradient.}.

 With these modifications, we can present the algorithmic framework of the stochastic SQP method, which is formulated in Algorithm \ref{ssqp}.